MAPF-Competition/PlanViz/PlanViz.md

 ![scenario](images/scenario_4.png)

-- Ctrl + Right-click an errand will show all related events
+- Ctrl + Right-click an errand will show all related events.
 - Right-clicking on white grids will cancel selection.